Liko0o0/Minesweeper---Python-Tkinter/README.md

 A minesweeper game written in python using tkinter (Only in French for now).

 **HOW TO RUN THE GAME:**
-Install the latest realese and open "minesweeper.EXE".
+Install the latest release and open "minesweeper.EXE".